Editor's note: this blog post was originally written in 2016 and has been completely revamped and updated with the latest information. Enjoy!

 Freezing food is essential if you want to save money over Christmas, as it means you don't have to buy fresh a couple of days before the big day.

 This is tough if you don't have enough space, but it's a crucial way to save money this Christmas.
+Why not ask neighbours or family members to borrow some of their freezer space?

 How to save money on decorations this Christmas